bawjensen/NeuralNetworks/README.md

 Intro
 -----

-This is a personal repository intended for maintaining my attempts to learning about neural networks.
+This repository contains the extent of my attempts to learn about neural networks and possibly deep learning through creating (very basic) nets by hand, and observing how they function.